Daniel Rogger

 Teaching the Principles of Bureaucracy Lab

-My work aims to innovate bureaucracy based on micro-level data and analysis.
+The Lab's work aims to support the understanding and reform of public administration based on micro-level data and analysis.
 Here are clips describing that approach:

 Clockwise from top left: The Bureaucracy Lab's `Five Principles of Public Administration Reform'; My Econothon interview; The Lab's `Big Data Revolution' mini documentary; and, a session at Oxford University on `Harnessing Data to Improve Government Effectiveness Across the World'